Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Hearing Examiner duties include: -Variances, review of administrative actions, waiver of violations, extension on use of borders of zoning districts and administrative exceptions; -Appeals of administrative decisions; -SEPA appeals; -Vehicle impounds; -Appeals of decisions of the Poundmaster and Business license revocations, appeals and reinstatement.

-In person - Pasco Council Chambers, Pasco City Hall or virtually - MS Teams - see agenda for link
+In person - Pasco Council Chambers, Pasco City Hall or virtually - GoToWebinar - see agenda for link

 The Planning Commission makes recommendations to the City Council on land-use matters, including the Comprehensive Plan and zoning.